-The Garden Museum exhibition of John Brookes’ life and works showcases Brookes as the landscape designer who introduced Modernism to British garden design, revolutionizing the way people use their gardens and outdoor spaces.
-The author of over 25 books, John Brookes MBE has inspired generations of garden and landscape designers in Britain and around the world.
-He has designed gardens, both public and private in North America, South America, Japan, South Africa, and Europe in addition to gardens here in the United Kingdom.
-He has taught and lectured on 6 out of the 7 continents.
+The Garden Museum exhibition of John Brookes’ life and works showcased Brookes as the landscape designer who introduced Modernism to British garden design, revolutionizing the way people use their gardens and outdoor spaces.
+The author of over 25 books, John Brookes MBE inspired generations of garden and landscape designers in Britain and around the world.
+He designed gardens, both public and private in North America, South America, Japan, South Africa, and Europe in addition to gardens here in the United Kingdom.
+He taught and lectured on six out of the seven continents.

-Visitors see how his unique approach is embodied in a broad variety of the gardens he has created over the past 55 years including his ‘Grid’ designs and his current work.
+Visitors to the exhibition saw how his unique approach was embodied in a broad variety of the gardens he has created over the past 55 years including his ‘Grid’ designs.

-Curated by the Garden Museum, this exhibition explores the design philosophy of one of the most influential landscape designers of our time.
+Curated by the Garden Museum, this exhibition explored the design philosophy of one of the most influential landscape designers of our time.

 16th March 2018

 John Brookes died on Friday 16th March, cared for by two of his pupils.
 We are very pleased that he was able to see this retrospective of his work as a designer, and appreciate how many garden designers he has influenced through his writing and his teaching.